-Clarke University offers graduate programs in five disciplines: athletic training (MAT), business (MBA and MOL), education (MAE), nursing (DNP), physical therapy (DPT), and social work (MSW).
+Clarke University offers graduate programs in five disciplines: business (MBA), education (MAE), nursing (DNP), physical therapy (DPT), and social work (MSW).
 To qualify for a post-baccalaureate degree at Clarke University a student must:

-- · Earn the designated number of credits for completion of the program selected. - Maintain a cumulative grade-point-average of at least 3.00 in all course work. - Demonstrate synthesis and scholarly activity in a capstone experience as outlined by the department. - Meet all departmental and general degree requirements within seven years of the graduate program start date.
+- · Earn the designated number of credits for completion of the program selected. - · Maintain a cumulative grade-point-average of at least 3.00 in all course work. - Demonstrate synthesis and scholarly activity in a capstone experience as outlined by the department. - Meet all departmental and general degree requirements within seven years of the graduate program start date.
 Some programs may have an abbreviated timeline due to eligibility for certification, licensure, and/or examination.
 Please refer to the department's specific graduate handbook for additional guidelines.